exercism/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 This exercise addresses the parsing of log files.

-After a recent security review you have been asked to clean up the organisation's archived log files.
+After a recent security review you have been asked to clean up the organization's archived log files.

 All strings passed to the methods are guaranteed to be non-null and leading and without trailing spaces.